afonsodelgado/Essence/src/vs/workbench/parts/welcome/walkThrough/electron-browser/editor/vs_code_editor_walkthrough.md

 ## Thanks!
-Well if you have got this far then you will have touched on some of the editing features in Visual Studio Code.
+Well if you have got this far then you will have touched on some of the editing features in Essence.
 But don't stop now :)  We have lots of additional [documentation](https://code.visualstudio.com/docs) and [introductory videos](https://code.visualstudio.com/docs/getstarted/introvideos) for the product that will help you learn how to use it.
 And while you are here, here are a few additional things you can try:
 - Open the Integrated Terminal by pressing kb(workbench.action.terminal.toggleTerminal) then see what's possible by [reviewing the terminal documentation](https://code.visualstudio.com/docs/editor/integrated-terminal)
 - Work with version control by pressing <span class="git-only">kb(workbench.view.git)</span><span class="scm-only">kb(workbench.view.scm)</span> understand how to stage, commit, change branches, and view diffs and more by reviewing the [version control documentation](https://code.visualstudio.com/docs/editor/versioncontrol)
 - Browse thousands of extensions in our integrated gallery by pressing with kb(workbench.view.extensions) the [documentation](https://code.visualstudio.com/docs/editor/extension-gallery) will show you how to see the most popular extensions, disable installed ones and more.